What Is an Oil Pump?

 We provide high-performance oil pumps that make the most of our proprietary technologies of oil pressure control, torque reduction, and weight reduction.
 The casted housing cover is accurately and sophisticatedly machined.
 With an optimally designed oil passage, our oil pumps have high productivity and thus can be made at low costs.

-To respond to the market environment, which is experiencing enhanced regulation of exhaust gas and increasing demand for higher fuel efficiency and higher performance, we are developing technology for achieving higher fuel pressures.
+To respond to the market environment, which is experiencing enhanced regulation of exhaust gas and increasing demand for higher fuel efficiency and higher performance, we are developing technologies for further efficiency improvement and quietness.